 Addenbrooke's is a national flagship NHS hospital, having achieved NHS Foundation Trust status in July 2004.
-Situated in Cambridge, it has more than 7000 members of staff and 1000 beds.
+Situated in Cambridge, it has more than 8,000 members of staff and 1,000 beds.

 Addenbrooke's provides emergency, surgical and medical services, and is a centre of excellence for specialist services for organ transplantation, bone marrow transplantation, neurosciences, renal services, cleft lip and palate reconstruction, treatment of rare cancers, medical genetics and paediatrics.
 The Trust also includes the Rosie Hospital, which provides a full range of women's and maternity services.
-The hospital has 33 operating theatres, 5 intensive care units, 14 clinics and 40 wards.
-In a typical year it will treat 68000 men, women and children as inpatients, 94000 people attending accident and emergency; with 460000 visits to outpatient clinics.
+The hospital has 37 operating theatres, 5 intensive care units, 14 clinics and over 50 wards.
+In a typical year it will treat over 73,000 men, women and children as inpatients, over 102,000 people attending accident and emergency; with over 57,000 visits to outpatient clinics.